Burzio's generalization: Ergative absolute languages

-The Case system in ergative-absolutive languages differs from the Romance languages that Burzio's Generalization is based on.
+The case system in ergative-absolutive languages differs from the Romance languages on which Burzio's generalization is based.
 In ergative/absolute system, the same case (absolutive) is assigned to the object of transitive verbs and subject of intransitive verbs.
 Ergative case is assigned to the subjects of transitive verbs.
 Most languages do not strictly follow either Nom/Acc or Erg/Abs case systems but often use a combination of both systems in different circumstances.
 Subject construction types (including passive and ergative constructions), in languages such as Hindi, have verbs that do not assign accusative case to the object yet still acquire theta roles in the subject position.
-The inability of the verb to assign Case is evident by the object that undergoes movement to a higher clause to check for Case which is reflected in the agreement with auxiliaries.
-The following example is an ergative subject construction that assigns a theta role to the subject position and yet fails to assign Case to the object.
+The inability of the verb to assign case is evident by the object that undergoes movement to a higher clause to check for case, which is reflected in the agreement with auxiliaries.

+The following example is an ergative subject construction that assigns a theta role to the subject position yet fails to assign case to the object.

-Dative Case Marking
+Dative case marking

 Icelandic is an example of a language that uses lexical categories to determine nominal morphology.
 Particular verbs known as quirky case require a certain case only on the nominals that have been assigned theta role and will obscure the underlying morphology.
 These verbs create unpredictable patterns of dative morphology assignment.

-Below are two examples from Esther Torrego that show data case is assigned by a quirky case verb, finish.
-In example 1, the assignment of dative case is unpredictable by the verb as we would expect to see the object taking accusative case.
-As in example 2, the subject is taking the dative case where normally we would expect to see nominative case.
+Below are two examples from Esther Torrego (2011) that show data case is assigned by a quirky case verb, finish.
+In example 1, the assignment of dative case is unpredictable by the verb because normally it would be expected that the object would take the accusative case.
+In example 2, the subject takes the dative case although normally the nominative case would be expected.

-These examples show that the assignment of accusative and nominative are undetectable morphologically speaking.
+These examples show that the assignment of accusative and nominative is undetectable, morphologically speaking.

 Verbs that fail to assign an external theta role

 Verbs with dethematized subject positions, subjects without theta-roles, cannot be embedded by a control predicate in languages such as English, where pronouns cannot be dropped.
-Prominent examples are existential, raising, and weather verbs, which cannot assign theta-roles to their subject positions but still assign Case to their objects, conflicting with Burzio's generalization.
+Prominent examples are existential, raising, and weather verbs, which cannot assign theta roles to their subject positions but still assign case to their objects, conflicting with Burzio's generalization.
 This is because, for example, weather verbs can take the cognate objects.
 Unergative verbs can assign case to its following position, whereas unaccusative ones cannot.

-The sentences below exemplify how weather verbs, intransitive unaccusative verbs, with cognate objects can assign Case to their object positions.
+The sentences below exemplify how weather verbs, intransitive unaccusative verbs with cognate objects, can assign case to their object positions.

 1)It snowed an artificial kind of snow.